 Again, you probably won’t be raising a flock of sheep if you live in the middle of the city but if you live outside of town and just don’t have a lot of acreage, you might want to consider this sheep breed.

 The ewes sit at just under two feet tall, with the rams coming in not much taller.

-They produce a fuzzy whit or black fleece that can be spun into fiber.
+They produce a fuzzy white or black fleece that can be spun into fiber.
 They’re also great foragers who can help keep the grass trimmed.
 Many people raise Southdowns for meat or as pets, too.

 Want to raise cows but don’t have a ton of space?
 It’s miniature cattle to the rescue!

-A large herd of Holsteins isn’t right for everyone, but there are lots of miniature cattle breeds, like Lowlines, Miniature Herefords, Miniature White Park and Miniature Jerseys, that can be raised on small farms.
+A large herd of Holsteins isn’t right for everyone, but there are lots of miniature cattle breeds, like Lowlines, Miniature Herefords, Miniature White Park, and Miniature Jerseys, that can be raised on small farms.

 If miniature cattle aren’t for you – and you’d like to give the full-sized ones a try – you might want to consider raising Dexter cattle.

 These are some of the smallest cattle breeds you can raise.
 Bulls measure less than four feet tall at the shoulder and weigh less than 1000 pounds.